Pablosatorre/cash-item-for-qb-core/README.md

+# What is fixed?

+In the principal version the money never adds to the player it only was giving the cash item.

 # Cash item for qb-core ENG
 Replace the code that I provided with your own code and add the "cash" item in your shared.lua.